 - 3. The details of the complaint were as follows: - a.
-The Data Subject submitted an access request directly to the Respondent on 5 June 2020. - b.
+The Data Subject emailed the Respondent on 9 August 2019 and 11 September 2019, submitting an access request for a copy of their personal data, in relation to a refund request. - b.
 The Data Subject was not satisfied with the response received from the Respondent.